microsoft/MixedReality-WebRTC/README.md

 git submodule update --init --recursive
 ```

-### Build the WebRTC UWP SDK libraries:
+### Build the WebRTC UWP SDK libraries

+The WebRTC UWP project has [specific requirements](https://github.com/webrtc-uwp/webrtc-uwp-sdk/blob/master/README.md).
+In particular it needs Python 2.7.x installed **as default**, that is calling `python` from a shell without specifying a path launches that Python 2.7.x version.

-For Windows Desktop support:
+For Windows Desktop support (also called "Win32"):

+- At the moment **the Win32 variant requires some manual patching to force the use of C++17** due to [issue #163](https://github.com/webrtc-uwp/webrtc-uwp-sdk/issues/163) in the WebRTC UWP project.
+See the link for the patches to apply and the associated pending PRs aiming at fixing that issue upstream.
 - Open the **`WebRtc.Win32.sln`** Visual Studio solution located in `external\webrtc-uwp-sdk\webrtc\windows\solution\`
 - In the menu bar, select the relevant solution platform and solution configuration.
 For the Unity editor, the **x64** binaries are required.
 - Build the solution with F7 or **Build > Build Solution**